gradesta/gradesta/kcf/README.md

-Kaban Code Flow
+Kanban Code Flow
 ------------------

-We use a kaban like flow for writing code.
+We use a kanban like flow for writing code.

 Code flows from the `work_table` to the `ageing_cellar` to the `finished` folder to the `archive` folder.